TechnitiumSoftware/DnsServer/APIDOCS.md

 - `expire` (optional): This is the expire parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `minimum` (optional): This is the minimum parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `primaryAddresses` (optional): This is a comma separated list of IP addresses of the primary name server.
 This parameter is to be used with secondary and stub zones where the primary name server address is not directly resolveable.
+- `zoneTransferProtocol` (optional): The zone transfer protocol to be used by the secondary zone.
+Valid values are [`tcp`, `tls`].
+- `tsigKeyName` (optional): The TSIG key name to be used by the secondary zone.
+- `tsigSharedSecret` (optional): The TSIG shared secret to be used by the secondary zone.
+- `tsigAlgorithm` (optional): The TSIG algorithm to be used by the secondary zone.
 - `port` (optional): This is the port parameter in the SRV record.
 This parameter is required when updating the SRV record.
 - `priority` (optional): This is the priority parameter in the SRV record.
 This parameter is required when updating the SRV record.
 - `weight` (optional): This is the weight parameter in the SRV record.
 This parameter is required when updating the SRV record.